AndrewJBateman/angular-material-table/README.md

 ## :cool: Features

-* Clicking on a row will console.log the data in that row.
+* Clicking on a row will console.log the data in that row
-* Table now has a sticky header.
+* Table now has a sticky header
 * Table columns now sortable

 ## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Working
 * To-Do: Nothing

 ## :clap: Inspiration